Code-Institute-Submissions/milestone-project1/README.md

 - Video files so the visitors can view the band performing.
 Taken from the bands youtube page.
 - A sign up page for the user to register to receive information on new music releases, tours, ticket releases etc.
 - Information about the band and it's members, to give the user an overview of their lives
-- A news page so users can book the band for various upcoming events
+- A tour page so users can book the band for various upcoming events
 - Social media links for users to follow to stay up to date with any news the band may have

 >I have designed the webpage to suit the bands image and brand presence and also included a logo and pictures throughout, to give a good overall user experience.